-The Standard System uses a rugged 1-part AL (aliphatic) coloured urethane top-coat.
+The Standard System uses 2 thin coats of a rugged 1-part AL (aliphatic) coloured urethane top-coat.
 Flexstone UV stable top coats are superior, as they will not to fade, crack, or peel like paints and many other urethane top coats.

 - Stir the pail of AL (aliphatic) Colour Top-Coat a bit before use.
 (See instructions on the pail) - Pour some AL Colour Top-Coat into the roller tray and roll it out with a 10mm roller sleeve evenly over the surface. - For slip-resistance use Flexstone's SHURGRIP additive to obtain a consistent slip-resistant surface.
 (16 oz bottle) - Allow the AL Colour coat to fully cure which is usually a full day or less in warmer weather.
+Once cured, roll on a second coat to eliminate 'fish-eyes' or bald spots (use SHURGRIP in final coat as well) and allow to cure